A Primer On Customer Acquisition And Retention Channels

 Multiple brands now use this method to re-reach their audience across devices.
 The interesting thing to note here is that some acquisition channels can be alternatively used as retention channels and vice versa.

 For example, advertising can be used as a source of acquisition as well as retention.
-What enables advertising to be used as a retention channel is the smart re-targeting algorithms that make active use of web cookies to capture user behaviour throughout their browsing session.
+What enables advertising to be used as a retention channel is the smart re-targeting algorithms that make active use of web cookies to capture user behavior throughout their browsing session.

 Similarly, emails can be used as an acquisition channel.
 How?
 Co-marketing.